cj0x39e/retrying-dynamic-import/README.md

 ### About retrying CSS files

-If it is failed when preloading CSS Files, Vite will not retry.
+If it has failed when preloading CSS Files, Vite will not retry.
 This lib will reload all the loading failed CSS files before loading each dynamic import module.

 If the modulePreload option is false, similar to the following code: